Laya-Myadam/NLP/README.md

 # NLP

-1. 2 different feature-extraction that is text representation techniques have been performed , one is bag-of-words(BOW) and the other one is Frequency-inverse-document-frequency technique(Tf-IDF) and applied them to extract the features.
+1. Used 2 different feature-extraction techniques (text representation techniques) , one is bag-of-words(BOW) and the other one is Frequency-inverse-document-frequency technique(Tf-IDF) and applied them to extract the features.
 2. Performed all the pre-processing techniques like tokenizing all the TweetContents into individual words on the twitter dataset.
 3. we have all the words into lower-case for better analysis of the content and help us to standardize the text and make sure it has consistent representation.
 4. Removed all the stop-words from the tweetContent that is we removed all the common-words which are frequently used like “the”,”an”,”and” and many more which are used frequently but are of not much use and they don’t contribute much to the meaning of text as well.
 Then we have removed unnecessary punctuations , symbols and also  non-alphanumeric characters.
 Next, we performed stemming to reduce or bring back the words to their root form.
 This is mostly useful for the analysis of model.